MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-strategies/application-modernization.md

 # Modernize applications in the cloud

-The cloud has modernization solutions for any application or framework.
+Modernize any application or framework in the cloud.
 The following platform-as-a-service (PaaS) technologies give you flexibility (*see figure*) for modernizing any application or framework in the cloud.

 :::image type="content" source="../../_images/modernize/app-platforms/app-modernize-586.png" alt-text="Graphic showing the application platform options, moving from control to productivity.
 The bottom of the graphic shows on-premises solutions.
 Moving up, you see container platforms, application platforms, and low-code and no-code platforms.":::